Vroma Fava Bean (75 Days)

-A large, plump fava bean with strong heat tolerance.
-Fava beans, unlike bush and pole beans, like growing (and perform best) in the cool weather.
+Fava beans, unlike bush and pole beans, like growing (and perform best) in cool weather.
 A good crop to sow along with your peas.
-They are actually a relative of vetch, not a true bean and have been cultivated for thousands of years around the world.
+They are actually a relative of vetch, not a true bean, and have been cultivated for thousands of years around the world.
 The plant grows 3-4’, and pods form from white and black flowers along its length.
-Pods can can grow to 6-7” enclosing 4-5 large, elongated penny, sized beans.
+Vroma Fava Bean pods can grow to 6-7” enclosing 4-5 large, elongated penny, sized beans.
 Green shell beans can be used like limas.
-If planted early, harvest will begin in July.
-A fall/winter harvest is possible with a late planting, especially in regions with mild winters
+If planted early, the harvest will begin in July.
+A fall/winter harvest is possible with late planting, especially in regions with mild winters

 Germination: 10-14 days